-NR band Class 2 (dBm) Class 3 (dBm)
+NR Class 2 Class 3

+band (dBm) (dBm)

 n41 26 23

 n77 26 23

 n78 26 23

 n79 26 23

 The purpose of introducing HPUE feature is to improve the uplink coverage.
 There is an imbalance between uplink and downlink coverage and generally UL coverage is weaker than DL, and this became more apparent for 5G, since the spectrum available for 5G is usually higher compared to LTE.
 As an example, the following NR link budget result was referenced from [R1-1809266 IMT-2020 Self-Evaluation: NR Link Budgets] in which a lower coupling loss means a weaker coverage.
 It can be seen that the coupling loss gap between UL and DL is relatively high especially for 3.5GHz.